 Mikulov is a lovely little town, population 7800, on the Czech-Austrian border.
-It makes a great day trip from Brno or as part of a tour through South Moravia.
+It makes a great day trip from Brno or as part of a cycling or walking tour through South Moravia.
 While you can take a bus from Brno to Mikulov, it is much nicer to take the train to Popice and then walk over the Palava Hills to Mikulov.

 Taken from the ancient castle, looking back at the lake.